Join BPS Now

 Introducing The Society

 The affairs of the Society are run by an elected group of members known as the Executive Council, or EC.
-The Council is elected by postal secret ballot and the results are announced at the Annual General Meeting (AGM), which is generally held during March or April each year (see also the Annual Convention on the 'Events' Page).
-The address of the Society is 2A Chatsworth Road, Parkstone, Poole, Dorset BH14 0QL and correspondence should be addressed to Mr. S. Hubbard, British Printing Society Secretary.
+The Council is elected by postal secret ballot and the results are announced at the Annual General Meeting (AGM), which is generally held during April or May each year (see also the Annual Convention on the 'Events' Page).

 Membership

-Membership of the British Printing Society is anyone interested in printing, whether on an amateur or professional basis.
+Membership of the British Printing Society is open to anyone interested in printing, whether on an amateur or professional basis.
 Members include those who print for pleasure or profit, typographers, teachers, club officials and private publishers.
 Their common interest has proved a basis for lasting friendship.
 Overseas members are welcome.
 As the Society has grown, so has the scope of the benefits it can offer to its members.
 Full membership can be taken out by an individual, or by two persons living at the same address.
-To read the prospectus of the Society, click on BPS Prospectus.

-The current membership subscription is £24.00 (applicants living abroad who wish for the society magazine to be sent airmail, or those applying for Group membership, should add 50% to this figure).
-To join, please complete the application form which can be printed from the link seen by clicking Application Form; remember to enclose a cheque (made payable to 'British Printing Society') for the appropriate amount for your subscription and post it to the address given in the membership form.
-The Rules of the Society may be seen by clicking Rules.
+The current membership subscription is £30.00 for UK Members (Overseas £45.00).
+To join, please complete the application form which can be printed from the link seen by clicking Membership Application Form; if paying by Cheque remember to enclose it (made payable to 'BPS') for the appropriate amount for your subscription and post it to the address given on the membership form.
+Alternatively payments maybe made by Annual Direct Debit, or Credit/ Debit Card, and PayPal via our secure PayPal Portal

 An annual Membership List is published shortly after the AGM and sent to members.
 The List shows the name, membership number and other details for all members, and gives contact details for the officers of the Society.